-- Provision of legal services and advice. - For purposes of practice management, accounting and debt recovery. - For completion of professional regulatory requirements. - Processing for direct marketing purposes, or to prevent fraud. - Reporting threats to public security. - Such other purposes as set out below.
+- Provision of legal services and advice.

+- For purposes of practice management, accounting and debt recovery;.

+- For completion of professional regulatory requirements.

+- Processing for direct marketing purposes, or to prevent fraud.

+- Reporting threats to public security.

+- Public function tasks

+- Such other purposes as set out below.